3dcitydb/3dcitydb-docs/source/impexp/citygml-export.rst

 **Workspace selection.** If the 3D City Database instance is version-enabled (Oracle only), the name of the *workspace* and the *timestamp* from which the data shall be exported can be specified [2].
-If no workspace is provided, the default workspace is assumed (Oracle:
+If no workspace is provided, the *LIVE* workspace is used by default.
-*LIVE*).

 **Coordinate transformation.** In general, coordinate values of geometry objects are associated with the coordinate reference system defined for